JustFr4nck/FoxyBank/README.md

 Follow these procedures to launch your local node instance.

 ### 1. Database Initialization
-Ensure your MySQL server instance is online.
+Ensure your MySQL/MariaDB server instance is online.
 Launch your terminal database panel or chosen GUI manager (e.g., phpMyAdmin, DBeaver) and run the following script to deploy the database blueprint:

 ```sql
 -- Create Database (Optional Initialization)